 Sunday, July 9, 2017

-Marcia woke me and asked me if I wanted any dinner.
+Marcia woke me at 10:40 PM and asked me if I wanted any dinner.
 So I tried what they were serving.
 It was some kind of meat with mashed potatoes and green beans.
 It was followed by various cheeses and dried apricot.
 I tasted a little bit of all of it and then quickly fell back to sleep.
 Tomorrow we will be in Munich.